Chemical Industry

 (b) Chemical products that are used in the manufacture of artificial fibres and plastics.

-(c) Chemical products used as starting materials in other industries that manufacture substances such as paints, fertilizers and explosives.
+(c) Chemical products used as starting materials in other industries that manufacture substances such as paints, fertilisers and explosives.

 (d) Chemical products such as cosmetics, drugs and soap for personal use.